Anonn134/Mansion-Mod/README.md

 ## Mansion Mod

-Main mod file is under game\overworld-town\Mansion and is running on an old version of the game, however that should not be an issue as the mansion is completely seperate from the main game.
+Main mod file is under game\overworld-town\Mansion and is running on an old version of the game, however that should not be an issue as the mansion is completely separate from the main game.

 For a list of what is completed, and some other notes, see CompletedWork.txt